-During the pandemic, you might have dealt with lots of things you found difficult, and not had the time to think about them properly.
+During coronavirus, you might have been dealing with lots of things you found difficult, and not had the time to think about them properly.
 You might be having feelings now, as a result of something that happened a while ago.